 A few days ago I conducted a small public opinion poll and found out that two out of ten people still paint turkey eggs for Easter.
 No matter whether you are going to paint real or plastic eggs here is the truth behind this annual activity.

 So, why do we paint eggs for Easter?
 People worldwide believe that eggs are the symbols of rebirth, new life, fertility, and the resurrection of Jesus Christ (for Christians).
 The Orthodox and Eastern Catholic churches have a tradition of painting hard-boiled eggs red in order to represent the blood of Christ that was shed on the cross.

-According to the old Anglo-Saxon legend, when Eostre, the Anglo-Saxon goddess of Spring and of Rebirth, found an injured bird, she knew that this bird wouldn’t survive the cold winter season so she decided to transform it into a hare.
-When this hare discovered that it could lay eggs (I know it sounds unbelievable, but it’s a legend!), it decorated the eggs and gifted the goddess with them each spring.
+According to the old Anglo-Saxon legend, when Eostre, the Anglo-Saxon goddess of Spring and of Rebirth, found an injured bird, she knew that this bird would not survive the cold winter season so she decided to transform it into a hare.
+When this hare discovered that it could lay eggs (I know it sounds unbelievable, but it is a legend!), it decorated the eggs and gifted the goddess with them each spring.

 King Edward I of England made the tradition of painting and decorating eggs even more significant.
 In 1290, he ordered 450 eggs to be colored and gold-leafed for Easter presents for the royal household.
 It was a beautiful luxury gift.

 More: 9 Easy and Budget-Friendly Easter Decoration Ideas

 2. The egg-related traditions are all the rage